anynines/a9s-kubernetes-training/website/docs/kubernetes2/module-advanced-pods/22-excercise-liveness.md

 ![Advance Pod Configuration Demo App Screenshot](/img/apc-demo-app.png)

 In a real world example, the purpose of the `/healthz` would be to make an educated guess about the application's true health.
-An application which still runs the application server process but lost its ability to serve requests, for example.
+An application still running application server process but which lost its ability to serve requests, for example.

 An `httpGet` Liveness Probe to poll the `/healthz` endpoint can be used: